coin-shuffle/docs/src/protocol/practical-example.md

     eve_keys --> Eve
 ```

-> Note, that each participant alread knows his own public key.
+> Note, that each participant already knows his public key.

 Table of **keys** that each participant has: